ml4bio/Dense-Homolog-Retrieval/README.md

 # Dense Homolog Retriever (DHR)

 ## Changelog
+### 2024-08-27
+- Remove PhyloPandas dependency
 ### 2024-08-22
 - Update dependencies in main branch and fix version issue in do_embedding.

+## Note
+* If you would like to try homolog retrieval benchmarks, please switch to v1 branch. v2 is built for large scale searches.
+* Due to numerous reports on PhyloPandas issue (for quick fasta IO), it has currently been removed and currently only tsv file format is supported in main branch.

 ## Build Environment